RaffaelloFornasiere/DB2Project/README.md

 ```

 ## Online App
-If you don’t want to build the app you can find the application alive on this url ([not available yet](http://db2project.duckdns.org))
+If you don’t want to build the app you can find the application alive on this url ([TelecoApp](http://db2project.duckdns.org))

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)